hashicorp/consul/website/source/docs/agent/services.html.md

 ## Service Definition Parameter Case

-For historical reasons Consul's API uses `CamelCased` parameter names in responses, however it's configuration file syntax borrowed from HCL uses `snake_case`.
-For this reason the registration APIs accept both cases for service definition parameters although APIs will return the listings using `CamelCase`.
+For historical reasons Consul's API uses `CamelCased` parameter names in responses, however it's configuration file uses `snake_case` for both HCL and JSON representations.
+For this reason the registration _HTTP APIs_ accept both name styles for service definition parameters although APIs will return the listings using `CamelCase`.

+Note though that **all config file formats require `snake_case` fields**.
+We always document service definition examples using `snake_case` and JSON since this format works in both config files and API calls.